Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/05-bottom_up_rtl_kernel/doc/krnl_cbc.md

 The following are included in the above example case:

-* `CBC_MODE` is the kernel argument name.
+* `CBC_MODE` is the kernel argument name
-* "cbc mode" is the register description.
+* "cbc mode" is the register description
-* "0x050" is the address offset the the register.
+* "0x050" is the address offset the the register
 * "32" is the data width of the register (all scalar kernel arguments should be 32-bit width).

 You can see in the provided Tcl script that all the registers defined in the previous table are added and defined accordingly.
 Two special kernel arguments here are `SRC_ADDR` and `DEST_ADDR`; these are for AXI master address pointer and are all 64-bit width.
 You will associate them with the AXI master ports in the next step.